Get A Free Moving Quote

 Phoenix Typical Living Expenses

-• Meal inexpensive restaurant, $12
+• Meal at an inexpensive restaurant: $20

-• Internet $76
+• Internet: $76

 Homes in a local Phoenix neighborhood